KordingLab/Neural_Decoding/README.md

 ## Getting started
 We have included jupyter notebooks that provide detailed examples of how to use the decoders.
+ - The file **`central_concepts_in_ML_for_decoding.ipynb`** is designed for users who are new to machine learning.
+It builds basic concepts and shows some examples, and also has several exercises to make sure you know your stuff.
+(Link to the solutions is inside).
- - The file "Examples_kf_decoder" is for the Kalman filter decoder and the file "Examples_all_decoders" is for all other decoders.
+ - The file **`Examples_kf_decoder.ipynb`** is for the Kalman filter decoder
+ - The file **`Examples_all_decoders.ipynb`** is for all other decoders.
 These examples work well with the somatosensory and motor cortex datasets.
- - There are minor differences in the hippocampus dataset, so we have included a folder, "Examples_hippocampus", with analogous example files.
+ - There are minor differences in the hippocampus dataset, so we have included a folder, **`Examples_hippocampus`**, with analogous example files.
 This folder also includes an example file for using the Naive Bayes decoder (since it works much better on our hippocampus dataset).
- - We have also included a notebook, "Example_hyperparam_opt", that demonstrates how to do hyperparameter optimization for the decoders.
+ - We have also included a notebook, **`Example_hyperparam_opt.ipynb`**, that demonstrates how to do hyperparameter optimization for the decoders.

 Here we provide a basic example where we are using a LSTM decoder. <br>
 For this example we assume we have already loaded matrices:
  - "neural_data": a matrix of size "total number of time bins" x "number of neurons," where each entry is the firing rate of a given neuron in a given time bin.
  - "y": the output variable that you are decoding (e.g. velocity), and is a matrix of size "total number of time bins" x "number of features you are decoding."  <br>

-We have provided a jupyter notebook, "Example_format_data" with an example of how to get Matlab data into this format.
+We have provided a Jupyter notebook, **`Example_format_data.ipynb`** with an example of how to get Matlab data into this format.
 <br>

 First we will import the necessary functions